Welcome to Lisa Scavelli's webpage.

 Computer Animation II

 This course is an elective course that will allow students who have already taken Computer Animation I to further their skills in 3D animation.
 The students will work on strengthening their modeling, texturing, and lighting skills.
 Students will delve deeper into the understanding of animation and they will explore the concepts of rigging their characters.

 Digital Photography I

-In Digital Photography students are give the opportunity to work as photographers from photo shoots to digital editing.
-Creativity is encouraged through the lense of the camera allowing the students to put together their own composed photographs.
+In Digital Photography students are given the opportunity to work as photographers from photoshoots to digital editing.
+Creativity is encouraged through the lens of the camera allowing the students to put together their own composed photographs.
 They will learn the basic use of shooting with a camera in manual mode and how to bring their captured shots into the computer for further editing in Adobe Photoshop.

 Students will learn the essentials of Graphic Arts by combining art with technology for a better understanding of how to convey their ideas visually.
 This course will help the students develop a sense of design through illustration, typography, identity, package, publication, and advertising design, and two-dimensional animation.
 The elements and principles of design will be used as a foundation to strengthen the students’ skills.
 The history of graphic arts will be looked at from the Art Nouveau era up to the arrival of digital design.
 The students will learn how to use software that is being used in the graphic design industry - Adobe’s Illustrator, Photoshop, In-Design, and After Effects.

 This course introduces students to the basics of fashion illustration and design, along with sewing by hand and machine, as they learn simple fabric construction techniques.
 While working on original fashion collections students will learn the history of fashion by studying virtual museum exhibitions as sources of inspiration.
 Hands-on projects with a contemporary DIY focus ("do it yourself") will be completed, exploring textile design and the use of recycled garments and materials to create new unique pieces of clothing and accessories.